Book Project

 - Selected for the Scholar's Circle at 2024 ISA Northeast Baltimore & Book Workshop at the Global Research Institute at William & Mary in Spring 2025

-The Power of Performance: Summit Diplomacy and World Politics
+The Power of Performance: Summits and World Politics

-What is this practice that states engage in frequently which we call summit diplomacy?
-The existing literature in International Relations (IR) has reduced this practice to visits, leader interactions, and negotiations while analytically marginalizing the audience dimension.
-In this book, I draw on the English School of IR, sociology, and social psychology to offer a macro-sociological story about a type of diplomatic practice that has become common since 1945.
-I argue that summits are performances of foreign policy, personifying states and inter-state relations.
-As a mediated event, summitry taps into voters' need for reassurance about leadership and the world.
-In turn, domestic public opinion about summits shape foreign policy in the long run.
+What is this institutionalized practice that states frequently engage in, which we call summit diplomacy?
+The existing literature in International Relations (IR) has reduced this practice to visits, leader interactions, and negotiations while analytically overlooking its publicness.
+In this book, I draw on sociology and social psychology to offer a macro-sociological account of a type of diplomatic practice and institution that has become prevalent in international relations since 1945.
+I argue that summits are performances in an international order (re)producing the international system as a social space where states govern or build relations in both intended and unintended ways in policy rhetoric and discourse, as well as in the public discourse of lay people.
+The effect of the performance is that summits produce world politics while the audience shapes its meaning.